 Participants clarified that they are concerned with the effects of low-flying, small aircraft on caribou, rather than the effects of commercial flights.
 When non-local hunters are dropped off right in front of caribou, this can create problems for subsistence hunters.
 One participant with experience as a reindeer herder and caribou hunter described the effects of human-caribou interaction as capable of diverting migration pathways.
 Disruption in migration was dated to 2017 by one Tribal representative from the lower Kobuk River region.

 Caribou are not only coming later; they are also less abundant in the region overall.
 Participants expressed the need for scientists to share caribou tracking data with communities.
 One participant explained that when the caribou migration is delayed, transportation to hunting areas becomes difficult.
 The cost of going further to get caribou is often prohibitive due to the extremely high fuel prices in the region.
 Additionally, when the migration is delayed, locals are forced to hunt more cows, rather than bulls.
+A representative of Buckland asked that the requested closure date be extended to October 15, reflecting differences in the timing of migration to communities in the southern portion of Unit 23.
+Improved geographical tracking of non-local hunters was also requested.

-When caribou are not available, the few taken are given to elders.
+When caribou are not widely available, the few taken are given to elders.
 When non-Federally qualified users share meat with locals, this is appreciated, but does not replace successful subsistence activities, which encompass traditional practices and transmission of culture.
+One participant stated, "When people aren't successfully harvesting caribou we're not able to have our culture and traditions practiced and it threatens the continuation of subsistence."
 Moose are not traditionally the favored subsistence food in the Northwest Arctic and North Slope regions, and so cannot substitute adequately for lost caribou.
 The fact that relatives living outside of the region would not be able to hunt on Federal public lands during a closure to non-Federally qualified users was discussed, but it was clarified that these individuals would still be able to hunt on Native Corporation land under State regulations.